palevell/palevell.github.io/Technology/_posts/2019-12-04-Flask-vs-Django.md

     b.
 Social logins (ie. OAuth with Twitter, GitHub, Facebook, etc.)
     c.
 HTML templates
     d.
 Bootstrap (I have to mention this because one tutorial covered this well)
+4. What finally convinced me that Django was the better option was being able to get Tweepy working the way I wanted with Django, and not Flask, in the shortest period of time.
+I am sure I could get Flask to do what I wanted, but isn't the whole point of these frameworks to make life easier?
+From what I have seen, Django handles sessions (read: user data) better than Flask.
+And if it comes down to how the apps work, Flask loses, simply based on my experiences with pgAdmin IV.
+I spent hours trying to get it to work.
+I scoured StackOverflow.com, looking for solutions.
+    Nothing worked.
+Even today, pgAdmin IV still bombs-out.
+I am pretty sure it is a dependency issue--somebody forgot to list all the packages that need to be installed.
+    It doesn't matter--Adminer works, period.

 [flask]:        https://palletsprojects.com/p/flask